-This panel will be moderated by Casey Crownhart, climate reporter at the MIT Technology Review.
+This panel was moderated by Casey Crownhart, climate reporter at the MIT Technology Review.

 Kemp Gregory is CEO and a co-founder at Renewell Energy.
 Raised in the bays of his father’s small automotive repair shop, he graduated from the University of Texas at Austin in 2012 with a B.S. in mechanical engineering and took a job at Shell.
 He spent the next five years mastering hydraulic fracturing, installing cutting-edge downhole technology, managing capital-intensive projects, and coordinating large operations teams across North and South America.
 After earning his Master’s in renewable energy engineering from Stanford, Gregory founded Renewell to convert oil and gas’ largest liability into renewable energy’s greatest asset.